sockeqwe/website-old/_posts/2015-01-10-annotationprocessing101.md

 That's a little bit tricky, because the type is `java.lang.Class`.
 That means, that this is a real Class object.
 Since annotation processing runs before compiling java source code we have to consider two cases:

  1. **The class is already compiled**: This is the case if a third party .jar contains compiled .class files with `@Factory` annotations.
 In that case we can directly access the Class like we do in the `try-block`.
  2. **The class is not compiled yet**: This will be the case if we try to compile our source code which has @Factory annotations.
 Trying to  access the Class directly throws a `MirroredTypeException`.
 Fortunately MirroredTypeException contains a `TypeMirror` representation of our not yet compiled class.
-Since we know that it must be type of class (we have already checked that before) we can cast it to `DeclaredType` and create `TypeElement` where we can access the qualified name.
+Since we know that it must be type of class (we have already checked that before) we can cast it to `DeclaredType` and access `TypeElement` to read the qualified name.

 Alright, now we need one more datastructure named `FactoryGroupedClasses` which basically groups all `FactoryAnnotatedClasses` together.